Four Voices – Dino Mahoney, Jane McLaughlin, Colin Pink and Cherry Smyth

 Events

 TUESDAY FEBRUARY 4 at West Greenwich Library: ‘A Better Future’ – poetry from Jacqueline Saphra and Sue Rose.
-An event to honour all victims of hatred and discrimination.
+Music on harp by Lucia Fusi.
+An event to remember and honour all victims of hatred and discrimination.
 7.30 (please note later starting time).
 All welcome.

-TUESDAY MARCH 4 at West Greenwich Library – a special evening of poetry and reminiscences of Geoffrey Grigson (1905-1985) and his contemporaries.
+TUESDAY MARCH 4 at West Greenwich Library – a special evening on the poetry and life of Geoffrey Grigson (1905-1985) and his contemporaries.
+With Caroline Grigson, Graham High, Blake Morrison and others.

-TUESDAY MARCH 25 at West Greenwich Library – ‘Mica Press launch: new poetry from Rosie Johnston and Michael Vince.’
+TUESDAY MARCH 25 at West Greenwich Library – ‘Mica Press launch: new poetry from Rosie Johnston, Michael Vince and Antony Johae.’
 With Nayma Chanchoun, Michael Foley and Leslie Bell.

 TUESDAY MAY 13 at West Greenwich Library – ‘Maggie and Maggie’.
 Same name, different voices: poetry from Maggie Butt and Maggie Harris.